dirkraft/ash/README.md

         IdentityFile path/to/privatekey.pem

 Ash uses DNS names instead of IP addresses which enables ssh config host pattern options such as this.
-SSH config is preferred over *inferenced parameters* (like guessing the user based on AMI) whenever the local ssh config has relevant configuration.
+Ash will prefer SSH config over any values that ash generates whenever the local ssh config has relevant configuration.